 I remember the class when my Chinese teacher said we were going to do some writing.
 She gave my friend and I one of those books with the grids they give to school children and I just thought: ‘I have no idea what I’m doing!’

 We have written several posts focused on radicals and their meanings and it seems as though a lot of you really understand the value of radicals.
-However, there are lots of newcomers to Written Chinese and so it seems fitting to now explain the reason why learning radicals is important in order to further your Chinese.
+However, there are lots of newcomers to Written Chinese and so it seems fitting to now explain the reason why learning radicals are important in order to further your Chinese.

 So let’s start by having a look at the following characters: